luisbett/my-wedding/README.md

 ## About

-This was my fourth project built using React JS and TypeScript.
+This was my fourth project built using React JS + TypeScript.
 The objective was to create a web app where my guests could record videos at my wedding party and automatically upload them to a storage folder after finishing the recording.
 This way, they wouldn't need to send their videos manually.

 I used [Firebase Storage](https://firebase.google.com/products/storage) service to save the videos recorded by my guests.